 A 3D printed igloo made of salt

-The US 3D printing company Emerging Objects is focusing its research on the development of innovative materials for large format 3D printing .
-Its two founders, Ronald Rael and San Fratello, are particularly interested in building and furnishing components that can be considered sustainable, inexpensive, solid and recyclable.
-Their latest full-size 3D creation was made from salt harvested in San Francisco Bay.
-This is an igloo printed in 3D.
-Saltygloo is therefore entirely composed of salt bricks printed in 3D glued together by glue, also based on salt.
-For both designers, this material is solid, lightweight, inexpensive and translucent, so it is perfect for the realization of this type of structure.
+The American 3D printing company Emerging Objects focuses its research on the development of innovative materials for large format 3D printing.
+Its two founders, Ronald Rael and San Fratello, are particularly interested in construction and furniture components that can be considered sustainable, inexpensive, solid and recyclable.
+Their latest full-scale 3D creation was built using salt harvested from the San Francisco Bay Area.
+It is a 3D printed igloo.
+Saltygloo is therefore entirely made of 3D printed salt bricks glued together with glue, also made of salt.
+For both designers, this material is solid, lightweight, inexpensive and translucent, so it is perfect for making this type of structure.

 Suggest a better translation